RetroReversing/retroReversing/pages/wii/WiiDiagnosticDisc.md

 * **docs** - Documentation mainly in Japanese
 * **dvddata** - Contains all of the assets used by the various tests such as images sounds etc, these are copied straight to the DVD.
 * **include** - All the C Header files used throughout the codebase
-* **mddlwin** - Contains the source code to the MDDL.exe tool along with a manual in japanese
+* **mddlwin** - Contains the source code to the MDDL.exe tool along with a manual in Japanese

   </div>
 </section>